 Primrose Hill in the 1960s has been described as “the very last word in London bohemia.”
 Sylvia Plath wrote her autobiographical novel The Bell Jar while living in Chalcot Square between January 1960 and the summer of 1961.
 Early in the 21st century the locality acquired the nickname Promiscuity Hill on account of alleged wife-swapping activities among local A‑list celebrities.

 The sightlines from Primrose Hill towards St Paul’s Cathedral and the Palace of Westminster are among a handful of officially designated strategic views that are safeguarded from inappropriate development.

 Regent’s Park Road has a cluster of agreeable shops, cafes and restaurants.
-However, in 2012 steep rent hikes forced some long-established businesses here to close.
+Some of the road’s upper floors are shown in the photo above.
+In 2012 steep rent hikes forced some long-established businesses here to close.
 Such events happen all the time but in this case a media firestorm was whipped up because ‘yummy mummies’ were alleged to be to blame for the erosion of the area’s diversity.

 WB Yeats, Alan Bennett and Kingsley and Martin Amis are among the literati who have lived locally.

 ‘Primrose Hill’ is the title of songs by Madness, John and Beverley Martyn and Loudon Wainwright III, and of a 1999 novel by Helen Falconer.